coruus/sphlib/src/README.txt

 instead, they use the "wall clock" time.
 Hence, speed tests should be performed on an otherwise idle machine.

-The Java code should be compatible both with older virtual machine (e.g. Java 1.1) and with J2ME platforms.
+The Java code should be compatible both with older virtual machines (e.g. Java 1.1) and with J2ME platforms.

 #######################################################################